daniel-beet/acme.sh.wiki-clone/Run-acme.sh-in-docker.md

 ### Automated nginx reverse proxy docker image with acme.sh for letsencrpt ssl cert: https://github.com/Neilpang/nginx-proxy

+### Deploy to a docker container and reload it: https://github.com/Neilpang/acme.sh/wiki/deploy-to-docker-containers

 So, Here "acme.sh in docker" comes.

 1. Based on **alpine**, only 5MB size.